chrischowfy/Simple-code/multi-gpu.md

 ### input_id size is [Batch, Seq_len]
 loss = model(input_id, input_mask, lable, ...)
 '''
-loss size is [Batch], i.e., pytorch would automatically assign Batch size data into multi gpu card, than gether the processd data to one gpu card and return it
+loss size is [Batch], i.e., pytorch would automatically assign Batch size data into multi gpu cards, then gether the processd data to one gpu card and return it
 '''
 loss = loss.mean() ### mean() to average on multi-gpu
 loss.backward()